 - 1 teaspoon salt

 - ½ teaspoon paprika

 - 1 tablespoon chopped fresh chives, optional

-Preheat oven to 375°.
+- Preheat the oven to 375°.
 Line sheet pan with aluminum foil.
 Set aside.

-In a small bowl, whisk the melted ghee or butter, lemon juice, maple syrup, and garlic to combine.
-Spoon 3/4 of the mixture over the salmon and reserve the rest.
-Season the salmon with the salt, pepper, and paprika.
+- In a small bowl, whisk the melted ghee or butter, lemon juice, maple syrup, and garlic to combine.
+Spoon ¾ of the mixture over the salmon and reserve the rest.
+Season the salmon with salt, pepper, and paprika.